kal-kyokya/simple_shell/README.md

-This directory will contain all files requiered for completion of the Simple Shell project given by ALX Africa to the Software Engineering program.
+This directory will contain all files required for completion of the Simple Shell project given by ALX Africa to the Software Engineering program.